WizzyGeek/uprate/README.md

 these libraries don't provide features like external stores, multiple ratelimits and manual key specification.
 While there are some awesome ratelimit libraries for framwork X, not everyone uses framework X 😕.

+Ratelimits in client-sided coded also face similar problems.
+Often APIs enforce multiple ratelimits which are dynamic.
+Making a dynamic ratelimiter from scratch for your API wrapper or a small scale data collector takes up valuable dev time, which is why uprate aims to also provide tools for client-sided code

 ## [Documentation](https://uprate.readthedocs.io/en/latest/)